josePhoenix/personalsite/posts/2014-07-24-app-bundles-with-a-makefile.md

 	cp ./main "./build/$(APP_NAME).app/Contents/MacOS/$(APP_NAME)"
 ```

+*(n.b.
+These should be actual tab characters indenting lines in the Makefile, not spaces.)*

 The Makefile begins with some variable definitions of the form `FOO=bar`.
 Including the value of one variable in another is done with the `$(FOO)` construct.
 (We don't quote variables defined in Makefiles, as the quotes are interpreted literally.) `CFLAGS` is important, since it sets up extra arguments to be passed to the C compiler (like the ones in step 2.2).

 The `all` target is special, as it is built (or run) when `make` is invoked without target names.
 Here we tell it to "build `main`, remove any existing app bundle, and build the app bundle again from scratch".